-Our staff has over 20 years of experience coordinating surrogacy from all over the world and has upheld the highest standards of ethics in our practice and when it comes to who we are wiling to do business with.
+Our staff has years of experience coordinating surrogacy from all over the world and has upheld the highest standards of ethics in our practice and when it comes to who we are willing to do business with.
 We take great care and concern in selecting the clinics that we have chosen to work with both in the U.S. and abroad.

 What most people don’t know when they’re researching these clinics is that most of the births take place in public hospitals.
 Why is this important and why should it matter to intended parents?